 PDF & HTML Scraping Pipelines

-Routing logic should implement circuit breakers and exponential backoff to handle municipal server throttling.
-When a document fails checksum validation or exceeds size thresholds, it is quarantined for manual review while the pipeline continues processing subsequent batches.
+Routing logic carries circuit breakers and exponential backoff so that municipal-server throttling degrades gracefully instead of cascading.
+When a document fails checksum validation or exceeds a size threshold, it is quarantined for manual review while the pipeline keeps processing subsequent items.
+The architectural rule is that classification is cheap and reversible, but parsing is expensive and side-effectful — so as much filtering as possible happens before a parser is invoked.

-Municipal websites frequently rely on JavaScript-rendered tables, infinite scroll, or session-authenticated agendas.
-Static requests-based crawlers fail against these patterns.
-Production pipelines use headless browser automation with explicit wait conditions tied to DOM selectors rather than arbitrary timeouts.
+Municipal websites lean heavily on JavaScript-rendered tables, infinite scroll, and session-authenticated agendas.
+Static requests-based crawlers return an empty shell against these patterns because the data arrives after the initial document load.
+Production pipelines use headless-browser automation with explicit wait conditions tied to DOM selectors rather than arbitrary sleep timeouts, which are both slower and flakier.

 import asyncio